9. Correct Posture

 Start writing a journal to pen down everything in your mind and you will figure out your likes, dislikes, strengths, limitations, and areas of improvement.
 Take a deep dive to filter out artificial limitations!
 Over time you will come out with greater self-confidence.

 Our brain is wired to think about negative events and outcomes!
-So you need to train your brain to think positive and see how self-confidence rise.
+So you need to train your brain to think positively and see how your self-confidence rises.
 “I, Scott Adams, will become a syndicated cartoonist.”
 This was Scott Adams’s affirmations and the repetition technique to materialize his goals and dreams.
 Guess what?
 Today he is one of the most successful cartoonists of our time!
 Think and act positively to address negative thoughts.

 Thinking positive is just not enough!
-Law of attraction should always be followed by the law of action!
-Start taking responsibility for your mistakes, rectify it, gel up with positive people in your circle, help someone in need, complement others and give 100% energy in everything you do.
+The Law of attraction should always be followed by the law of action!
+Start taking responsibility for your mistakes, rectify them, gel up with positive people in your circle, help someone in need, compliment others and give 100% energy in everything you do.
 I bet this will spike your confidence in just a few months!

 Why not affirm yourself “I am the best”, “I’m confident”?.
 Self-limiting thoughts only cripple your confidence!
 Try meditation, journaling, self-reflection to find the origin of these thoughts and fix your self-image.
 Self-confidence increases only when you feel positive about yourself.

 “I am so dumb, I ruined everything!”
 Do you beat up yourself even for tiny mistakes?
 Common!!!!
 To err is human!
 We make mistakes, learn lessons and become a better version each day.
 So, be kind to yourself!

 Self-compassion leads to more consistent confidence according to a study published in the Journal of Personality.
 Why not think more of good deeds “I am so smart, I managed the concert so well”.
 Wouldn’t it compound your confidence?